Create and deploy a Lambda Function in Node.js with AWS CDK

 Install the CDK globally

-We need to install the Node package to use the CDK commands through the CLI to create and manage our infrastructure.
-Run the command:
+We need to install the Node.js package to use the CDK commands through the CLI.
+It will be helpful to perform tasks such as:

 npm install -g cdk